Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 Terminal block T4 is a set of digital outputs (relays) providing MotoSuiveur status information, as well as an enable signal for operation, enabling upward and downward movement signals.

-Terminal blocks T3, T5**, T6, T7 and T8 are analog and digital inputs for MotoSuiveur standalone system.
+Terminal blocks T3, *T5*, T6, T7 and T8 are analog and digital inputs for MotoSuiveur standalone system.

-* *T5 is not shown on picture below*

 On figure below is presented the architecture of the standalone MotoSuiveur Solution.

+*T5 is not shown on figure below*

 .. figure:: ../../_img/generalViewConnectionsMS-MSCC.png
 	:figwidth: 600 px